moderntribe/square-one/docs/theme/components/slider.md

 * Arguments for enabling or disabling pagination, arrows, a synchronized carousel.
 * Accessibility turned on by default
 * Post gallery support baked in and enabled.
-To disable turn off the shortcode override.
+To disable, turn off the shortcode override.
+* Panel Live Preview support allowing you to see image and text changes directly on the slide you're editing. (arrows and buttons do not work in live preview)

 ### File Locations